Key AWS ELB Monitoring Metrics

 AWS has been offering elastic load balancers (ELB) in their cloud since 2009.
 Yet compared to traditional “on-premise” offerings, AWS’ ELB have offered little monitoring hooks or metrics.
 That list has grown a lot more useful with the introduction of 3 additional metrics announced this week: BackendConnectionErrors, SurgeQueueLength, SpilloverCount.

 As usual not all metrics are useful in all situations.
-This is a cheat sheet to monitor AWS ELB in a sane way:
+This is a cheat sheet for sane AWS ELB monitoring:

 - HealthyHostCount and Latency work hand-in-hand.
 You want to always have enough healthy server instances (at least 1) and keep the latency (expressed in seconds) low to avoid browser timeouts and sheer user frustration.